ravi8470/Rails_Notes/rails_notes.md

 + Callbacks in rails http://api.rubyonrails.org/v4.0.0/classes/ActiveRecord/Callbacks.html
 & http://guides.rubyonrails.org/v3.2.13/active_record_validations_callbacks.html
 + How to deploy to production with ssl -7.4.4
++ Use of has_many through in joining tables.

 ### Ruby
 + All ruby objects are true, even 0.
 Only 'nil' and 'false' are false in ruby.